dfint/df-steam-hook-rs/README.md

 ### Prepare the game

-To enable translation, you need to change the game settings to your native language.

 Copy:
 * `target/release/libdfint_hook.so` to `libdfhooks.so` in the game's directory on Linux
 * or `target/release/dfint_hook.dll` to `dfhooks.dll` on Windows